St. Columban Catholic Church, Chillicothe

 A census taken in 1904 counted 42 German families, mostly farmers, 56 Irish families, mostly railroad workers, and 8 French families.
-In 1904 a new, white-oak main altar with ornate reredos was constructed, along with an additional two side altars of white walnut dedicated to St. Joseph and St. Anthony (right).
+In 1904 a new, white-oak main altar with ornate reredos was constructed, along with an additional two side altars of white walnut dedicated to Saint Joseph and Saint Anthony (right).
 The side altars of the Sacred Heart and the Blessed Mother were original to the church and also made of white walnut.
 By 1907 the parish census counted 738 people.
 The Catholic influence in the Chillicothe area was evidenced by the Franciscan's Historical Sketches of the parish (1905), which contained over 100 advertisements of one-quarter page or more.

 In 1910, a German-crafted nativity scene set with near life-size figures was purchased, and after a century is still in use.
 In 1913 Thomas Bush painted a mural above each outer side altar: Jesus Healing and Jesus at the home of Martha and Mary.
 Additionally, murals of the Ascension and Assumption were painted on both sides of the main altar.
 In 1913 St. Columban elementary school was built (to the right), and currently serves as classrooms for pre-school, kindergarten, first grade, music, and middle school science.
 In July 1914, the Franciscans left the parish and diocesan priests managed the parish until 1971 when Benedictine monks from Conception Abbey took charge.
 In 1998 the Benedictines left and the parish reverted to the diocese.

 In 1957 the St. Joseph Academy building was razed to make way for Bishop Hogan Elementary School (left), which currently enrolls around 140 students in preschool through 8th grade.
 The academy moved to the St. Columban School building and continued until 1969, when the building was converted for pre-school and elementary use.The church building has a shrine-like atmosphere with 32 statues, 4 murals, 2 paintings, beautiful stained-glass windows, and stations of the cross.
 An additional 10 statues are located in a small park/shrine to Mary to the south of the church.
 In 2015 the parish counted 460 families.

 In 2017, the interior of the church was restored back to what it looked like at its artistic height in 1914 (see before (left) and after (right)).
 The first mass celebrated in the newly restored church was held on August 6, 2017.

 In 2018, the communion rail was restored and put back in place.